Career-Nandish/SQL/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/PizzaRunner.md

 The above data has following data cleaning issues:

-  1. *pickup_time* -  'null' values.
+  1. `pickup_time` -  'null' values.
-  2. *distance* - 'null' values and values have unit of kilometer 'km' attached.
+  2. `distance` - 'null' values and values have unit of kilometer 'km' attached.
-  3. *duration* - 'null' values and values have unit of time 'minutes', 'mins' 'minute' attached.
+  3. `duration` - 'null' values and values have unit of time 'minutes', 'mins' 'minute' attached.
-  4. *cancellation* - <pre>' '</pre> and 'null' values.
+  4. `cancellation` - `' '` and 'null' values.

 ```SQL
 clean_runner_orders AS (